 Mission no. 5: Flexible reports

 This mission ends in a draw!
 RTM for Jira and Zephyr are well prepared for reporting test results.
-Both apps give you the possibility of generating charts and tables, during or right after you perform your executions.
-The reports, such as Test Execution report in RTM or Cycle Summary in Zephyr, allow to track the overall progress of your test plans.
-In Test Case Execution report in RTM, you’ll also find the status of each Test Case.
+Both apps give us the possibility of generating charts and tables, during or right after we perform our executions.
+The reports, such as Test Execution report in RTM or Cycle Summary in Zephyr, allow to track the overall progress of our test plans.
+In Test Case Execution report in RTM, we’ll also find the status of each Test Case.
 The form of reports is clear and user-friendly, so all the stakeholders can catch up.
 This is very important, as there are always a lot of team members involved in the testing process.
-Consulting the current status and the previous results on the meeting gets much easier and to the point when you have the actual reports prepared, always ready to back up our words.
-RTM provides us also with User Dashboard that includes both Test Execution and Test Case Execution reports in RTM for Jira
+Consulting the current status and the previous results on the meeting gets much easier and to the point when we have the actual reports prepared, always ready to back up our words.
+RTM provides us also with User Dashboard that includes both Test Execution and Test Case Execution reports.

 Test Case Execution report in RTM for Jira

 Test Metrics dashboard in Zephyr gather all the test results on one screen